-- Accepts, evaluates, approves or rejects the registration of certificate applications. - Registers subscribers to Cybertrust CA certification services.

-- Attends all stages of the identification of subscribers as assigned by the Cybertrust CA according to the type of certificates they issue. - Uses official, notarised or otherwise authorised documents to evaluate a subscriber application. - Following approval of an application, notify the Cybertrust CA to issue a certificate. - Initiates the process to suspend, or unsuspend or revoke a certificate and request a certificate revocation from the Cybertrust CA Root.
+- Accepts, evaluates, approves or rejects the registration of certificate applications. - Registers subscribers to Cybertrust CA certification services. - Attends all stages of the identification of subscribers as assigned by the Cybertrust CA according to the type of certificates they issue. - Uses official, notarized or otherwise reliable documents to evaluate a subscriber application. - Following approval of an application, notify the Cybertrust CA to issue a certificate. - Initiates the process to suspend, or unsuspend or revoke a certificate and request a certificate revocation from the Cybertrust CA Root.

-The Cybertrust RA acts pursuant to an agreement with Cybertrust under which it must act in accordance with the approved practices and procedures of the Cybertrust CA including this CPS and documented Cybertrust RA procedures.
+A Cybertrust RA acts pursuant to an agreement with Cybertrust under which it must act in accordance with the approved practices and procedures of the Cybertrust CA including this CPS and documented Cybertrust RA procedures.

-In order to issue certain specific types of certificates, Cybertrust RAs might need to rely on certificates issued by third party certification authorities or other third party databases and sources of information.
+In order to issue certain specific types of certificates, Cybertrust RAs might need to rely on third party databases and sources of information.
 Identity cards and drivers licenses are such sources of authoritative subscriber information.
 Relying Parties are hereby prompted to seek specific information by referring to the appropriate certificate policies prevailing in managing specific certificate types issued under the Cybertrust Root.

-If successful, the evaluation is followed by the issuance of the certificate to the applicant organisation.
+If successful, the evaluation is followed by the issuance of the certificate to the applicant organization.

-Some RA functions are sometimes carried out by Local Registration Authorities (LRAs).
-LRAs act under the supervision and control of RAs.
+Some RA functions are sometimes carried out by Enterprise Registration Authorities ERAs act under the supervision and control of RAs.